Coder-Andrew/GroceryStore/README.md

 #Grocery Store app
-##Designed to emulate a simple grocery store.
+##Designed to emulate a simple grocery store using apis and sqlserver.